-- The range of the Greek wage relative to the Danish wage now is $1/4 \le (W^G/W^D) \le 1/3$; i.e. Greek wages can now be up to 33% of Danish ones. - Although we may care about relative wages (e.g. Harvard survey), what happens to real wages? - If, as assumed earlier, $(W^G/W^D)=0.4$ before the rise in D's productivity, assume that after the rise in D's productivity $(W^G/W^D) = 0.3$.
-Let $W^D=1$, in both cases, so that $W^G = 0.4$, and $W^G = 0.3$, respectively. - Note that the price of each good under free trade is equal to the AC of producing, and that with full specialization G produces A and D produces M.
+- The range of the Greek wage relative to the Danish wage now is 1/4≤(WG/WD) ≤1/3; i.e. Greek wages can now be up to 33% of Danish ones. - Although we may care about relative wages (e.g. Harvard survey), what happens to real wages? - If, as assumed earlier, $(W^G/W^D)=0.4$ before the rise in D's productivity, assume that after the rise in D's productivity $(W^G/W^D) = 0.3$ .
+Let $W^D=1$ , in both cases, so that $W^G = 0.4$ , and $W^G = 0.3$ , respectively. - Note that the price of each good under free trade is equal to the AC of producing, and that with full specialization G produces A and D produces M. - Then it is easy to establish that the real wage with respect to the A good will be the same in Greece (before and after the change in D's productivity), but the real wage with respect to the M good will become lower. - This example illustrates that it is possible for a country to lose from changes in foreign productivity.
+Does it also imply that the country may become worse-off relative to autarky?
+NO.